Dyskos/Pointers-Primer/README.md

 char*** DegreeThree = &DegreeTwo; // or &&DegreeOne or &&&value
 ```

-If you come from C++, the `&` used for pass-by-reference in function parameters *does not exist* in C, but is similary not an operator.
+If you come from C++, the `&` used for pass-by-reference in function parameters *does not exist* in C, but is similarly not an operator.

 ## IV.
 Advanced Syntax

-C uses what are known as "narrow pointers" &mdash; meaning that a pointer to a single variable and a pointer to an array of variables *look identical*.
+C uses what are known as "narrow pointers" &ndash; meaning that a pointer to a single variable and a pointer to an array of variables *look identical*.
 When vectors are passed to (or returned from) functions, their references "decay" into pointers.
 For all intents are purposes, all arrays *are* pointers and all pointers *are* arrays.

-It's impossible to figure out from the type alone if a `char*` is a pointer to a single `char` or a string &mdash; an array of `char`s!
+It's impossible to figure out from the type alone if a `char*` is a pointer to a single `char` or a string &ndash; an array of `char`s!

 Going one step further: it's not possible to determine from the type or variable alone if a `char**` is:
 - a pointer to a single pointer to a single `char`